ossama971/ossama971/README.md

 # Hi there 👋

-#### 🚀 I'm currently a Systems and Biomedical Engineering student with a strong interest in Software Engineering and machine learning & AI.
-Exploring the intersection of technology and healthcare to drive innovation.
-Constantly learning, collaborating, and building projects
+#### 🚀 A Systems and Biomedical Engineer currently exploring the world of Applied Colour Science through the Erasmus COSI Master’s program.
+Along the way, I’ve grown a strong passion for AI, software development, and computer vision, always excited about turning ideas into real-world impact and learning from new experiences.